 These assignments will be taken from the course textbook.
 The purpose of these assignments is to practice basic citation, grammar, and punctuation skills.

-The student will continue to revise and edit the article he or she drafted in JURI 690.
-The Second Draft will incorporate feedback that the student received following the submission of the First Draft in JURI 690.
-The Third Draft will incorporate feedback from the Second Draft.
-The student will submit a Final Draft of his or her article at the end of the course.
+The student will continue to revise and edit the article that he or she drafted in JURI 690.
+The Second Draft will incorporate the feedback the student received following the submission of the First Draft in JURI 690.
+The student's Third Draft will incorporate feedback from the Second Draft.
+The student will submit a Final Draft at the end of the course.